SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Cumulocity displays alarms at the level of individual devices and across all devices:

-* Click Alarms in the Overview menu in the navigator to check the alarms for all devices.
+* Click "Alarms" in the "Overview" menu in the navigator to check the alarms for all devices.
-* Click the Alarm tab in the details of a particular device to check the alarms of this specific device.
+* Click the "Alarm" tab in the details of a particular device to check the alarms of this specific device.

 <img src="/guides/users-guide/DeviceManagement/DevMgmt_AlarmDevice.png" alt="Alarms" style="max-width: 100%">

-By default, only unresolved alarms are shown, but you can turn off **Show cleared alarms** at the top-right to show the entire alarm history.
+By default, only unresolved alarms are shown.
+If you turn off **Show cleared alarms** at the right of the top menu bar you will see the entire alarm history.

 Alarms are classified according to their severity.
 Cumulocity includes four different alarm types: